Getting a Divorce with a Missing Spouse

-Do you need information on getting a divorce in 2020?
+Do you need information on getting a divorce?

 It’s quite common for spouses to lose contact with one another and move on with new partners.